CyberCasquatch/cybercasquatch.github.io/_posts/Projects/2026-06-29-decapping-a-tamagotchi-die-extraction.md

 This is the stage everyone pictures when they hear "decapping" — the epoxy being chemically eaten away to leave the bare silicon sitting there exposed.

-> **📷 Photo space — the burn / acid stage**
-> *Reaction shots go here: epoxy reacting, the blob breaking down, the residue.
-Whatever you captured of the actual chemistry — this is the money section visually.*
->
 ![Photo of Tamagotchi heating](/assets/images/Tamagotchi/HeatingFakeTama.png)

 ![Photo of Tamagotchi after heating](/assets/images/Tamagotchi/Acid3.png)

-> *If you have a before/during/after sequence, run them in order here.*

-> **📷 Photo space — exposed die, first look**
-> *The first clean shot of the die once the epoxy was gone, before it went under the scope.*

 ![Photo of acid](/assets/images/Tamagotchi/TamasAfterAcid.png)
->

 ---

 ## Step 3 — Imaging the die, and where I hit the wall